bt909/imap-mailstat-exporter/README.md

 As this exporter is using [exporter-toolkit](https://github.com/prometheus/exporter-toolkit) since 0.1.0 (not yet released), you can also configure basic auth, or TLS secured connection to the exporter using http/2, for more information visit the [configuration page of exporter-toolkit](https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md).

-The exporter provides ten metrics, three main metrics are provided for all accounts, one metric can be enabled using a feature flag `--oldestunseen.feature` and six metrics are quota related and only provided if the server supports imap quota.
+The exporter provides 14 metrics, three main metrics are provided for all accounts, one metric can be enabled using a feature flag `--oldestunseen.feature`, eigth metrics are quota related and only provided if the server supports imap quota and two informatial metrics.

 If your account supports quota you can see in loglevel INFO (default) with the following log entry: